neondatabase-labs/pgrag/README.md

 # Experimental Postgres extension for end-to-end Retrieval-Augmented Generation (RAG)

-Highly experimental extension to support RAG within Postgres by exposing some relevant Rust crates.
+Experimental extension to support RAG within Postgres by exposing some relevant Rust crates.

 Currently offers:

-### Text extraction/conversion
+### Text extraction and conversion

 * Simple text extraction from PDF documents using https://github.com/jrmuizel/pdf-extract.
-No OCR or support for complex layout or formatting.
+Currently no OCR, and no support for complex layout or formatting.

 * Simple text extraction from .docx documents using https://github.com/cstkingkey/docx-rs (docx-rust).
-No support for layout or formatting.
+Currently no support for complex layout or formatting.

 * HTML conversion to Markdown using https://github.com/letmutex/htmd.